-The Market Price of Northern Dynasty's Common Shares is Subject to High Volatility and Could Cause Investor Loss.

-The market price of a publicly traded stock, especially a resource issuer like Northern Dynasty, is affected by many variables in addition to those directly related to exploration successes or failures.
-Such factors include the general condition of markets for resource stocks, the strength of the economy generally, the availability and attractiveness of alternative investments, and the breadth of the public markets for the stock.
+The Market Price of Northern Dynasty's Common Shares is Subject to High Volatility and Could Cause Investor Loss the general condition of markets for resource stocks, the strength of the economy generally, the availability and attractiveness of alternative investments, and the breadth of the public markets for the stock.
 The effect of these and other factors on the market price of the Company's common shares suggests Northern Dynasty's shares will continue to be volatile.
 Therefore, investors could suffer significant losses if Northern Dynasty's shares are depressed or illiquid when an investor needs to sell Northern Dynasty shares.